AlisherJard/Immo_Eliza_ML/README.md

 I need to develop a machine learning model to predict real estate prices in Belgium.
-Utilizing a previously scraped, preprocessed, and analyzed dataset, my objective is to create a robust model capable of accurate price predictions.
+Utilizing a previously scraped, preprocessed, and analyzed dataset, our objective is to create a robust model capable of accurate price predictions.